The Dordogne: by season

-Many parts of the Dordogne and Period have visitors all year round.
+Many parts of the Dordogne and Perigord have visitors all year round.
 Even in January, Sarlat can be quite busy, but generally there are different characteristics to the region according to when you visit.
 Hence the need to visit several times...

 Note that the weather towards the north-east of the region is significantly cooler and wetter than in the south-west of the department.